 A multi sponsored component integrity evaluation programme (CIEP) for the Remaining Life Assessment (RLA) and Failure Analysis of Engineering components have been established at NML.

-NML has recently undertaken the diagnostic studies to help rehabilitate the sick units of Jharkhand involving processing and/or extraction of metal, mineral and materials.
+NML has recently undertaken diagnostic studies to help rehabilitate the sick units of Jharkhand involving processing and/or extraction of metal, minerals and materials.

-NML also supports the entrepreneurial Development ventures sponsored by any suitable agencies and looking for a technological/R&D support.
+NML also supports the entrepreneurial Development ventures sponsored by any suitable agencies and looking for technological/R&D; support.

 [ NML Website ]